GRFreire/object-map-iterator/README.md

  - If your function return ```undefined``` no values in the object will be changed.
  - You can only return the same datatype as the original value, otherwise the object will not be updated.

- > The package ```object-mapping``` adds the map function in the ```Object.prototype``` global variable.
+ > The package ```objectmapping``` adds the map function in the ```Object.prototype``` global variable.
 That doesn't imply javascript itself or any other library functionality, but it is good to know what you are dealing with.